rukh-debug/vstatus/README.md

 [x]Different types of images
 [x] width of the text determines the width of the card + the width of view port for puppeter. (some kind of algorithm)

+---
+plan for v0.1.0
+[] server to take the data from extension
+[] server generates svg on the fly whenever requested
+- Basically extension - server (seperate)
+[] deploy it to vercel
+[] deploying on vercel template (show in readme)